Female Fertility Test

 - Provides clear information and signposting to see your GP if required

-- Suited for women aged between 20 and 54
+- Only available for women aged between 20 and 50 years

 - Not suitable for those taking hormonal contraception or hormone replacement therapy